luser/rpi-lcd-case/README.md

-This repository contains OpenSCAD files to produce a case to hold a [Raspberry Pi] (specifically a Model A) and a [2 inch LCD display].
+This repository contains OpenSCAD files to produce a case to hold a [Raspberry Pi], specifically a Model A, and a [2 inch LCD display].

 The included Raspberry Pi model is from [Philip McGaw].